 Advenira's IP Portfolio:

-- Throughout the world, including US, Japan, China, Canada, Europe, Hong Kong, India, Korea, Australia, Russia, Taiwan and other countries
+- Protected Throughout the World: US, Japan, China, Canada, Europe, Hong Kong, India, Korea, Australia, Russia, Taiwan and others.